Ron Buckmire

-Ron Buckmire (born 1968) is a Grenadian-born mathematician, former chess champion and LGBT activist.
+Ron Buckmire (born 1968) is a Grenadian-born mathematician, former chess champion of Barbados and LGBT activist.
 He is the past chair of the Occidental College Department of Mathematics.
 Starting in August 2018, he served as the Associate Dean for Curricular Affairs and Director of the Core Program at Occidental College for four years.
+In March 2024, he was named Dean of the School of Computer Science and Mathematics at Marist University in Poughkeepsie, New York.

 Early life and education

 Buckmire was born in 1968 in Grenville, Grenada.
 In 1969 his family moved to the United States while his father earned a Ph.D. degree at the University of Massachusetts at Amherst, and in 1978 they moved to Barbados.
 There Buckmire attended high school at the Combermere School.
 Buckmire returned to the United States in 1986 to attend the Rensselaer Polytechnic Institute (RPI), graduating with a B.S. degree in three years and earning his Ph.D. in 1994, both in mathematics.
 His dissertation was on transonic aerodynamic flow, titled "The Design of Shock-Free Transonic Slender Bodies", under the advisement of Julian David Cole and Donald William Schwendeman.